 Employers should actively encourage sick employees—or employees who are feeling unwell—to stay home.
 While we’re continuing to learn about COVID-19, we know that it’s spread through relatively close contact.
 Employers can take preventative steps to limit potential spread, and help make employees make smart decisions in the process, by restricting business-related travel and events.

-If an employee recently returned from traveling to a country with a coronavirus outbreak, you may ask those employees to complete a self-monitoring quarantine period at home for up to 14 days after returning.
+If an employee recently returned from traveling to an area with a coronavirus outbreak, you may ask those employees to complete a self-monitoring quarantine period at home for up to 14 days after returning.
 While employers may not know the full travel history of every single employee, they can encourage employees to self-identify and follow CDC guidelines for the safety and protection of everyone around them.

 The Centers for Disease Control and Prevention advises that employees should: